 Though lemon rice is a South Indian dish and I am from the North part of India, I grew up eating this delicious rice recipe quite often.
 Everyone in my family loves South Indian food so my mother who is a very good cook used to regularly prepare a lot of South Indian dishes at home.

 Of all the South Indian dishes she makes, lemon rice is one of my favorites.
-I love the simple flavors, refreshing tangy taste, and the crunch of peanuts and lentil so much that I can survive the whole summer with just a bowl of lemon rice.
+I love the simple flavors, refreshing tangy taste, and the crunch of peanuts and lentils so much that I can survive the whole summer with just a bowl of lemon rice.
 Curd rice is another South Indian dish on which I can survive the summers.

 Key ingredients of South Indian style lemon rice